 Platelet-rich plasma (PRP) & regenerative medicine in Kansas City

 Platelet Rich Plasma (PRP) is a revolutionary, yet conservative, approach to treating many orthopedic conditions using a concentration of one’s own blood platelets.
-PRP has been used since the mid 1990s to aid in soft-tissue recovery of injuries.
+PRP has been used in humans since the 1990s to aid in soft-tissue recovery of injuries.

 This method is extremely cost-effective and safe for all age groups, genders, and levels of activity.